Higher Education Third Party Arrangement Selection and Approval Policy

 If changes are required to an existing HETPA (for example, delivery of additional AC courses of study at an existing HETPA or the addition of another delivery site to an existing HETPA), the following procedure is required:

 - Presentation of proposal to Executive which may include a MOU addendum (if required).
-If approved by Executive, a proposal is then made to Academic Board through Development Committee.
+If approved by Executive, a proposal is then made to Academic Board through Accreditation Committee.
 A site visit may be required.

-- Presentation of proposal to Academic Board through Development Committee.
-If approved, Development Committee proceeds with implementation of the proposal.'
+- Presentation of proposal to Academic Board through Accreditation Committee.
+If approved, Accreditation Committee proceeds with implementation of the proposal.'

 - Notification to TEQSA or ASQA through submission of a 'Material Change Notification' (if required).